Naman2014/Naman2014/README.md

 I am Naman, a pre-final year UG at IIT Kharagpur.
 I am a data enthusiast with a deep fascination for the power of data and its potential to drive insights and transformation.
 I am constantly seeking opportunities to explore and learn more about the world of data, uncovering hidden patterns and extracting valuable information.
 Apart from this, I am an integral part of the Design team at MEGALITH, India's largest Civil Engineering fest.
 I like reading a lot and occasionally writing.
 I enjoy listening to music.

-Want to know more about me?
-[Check out my portfolio.](https://naman-shankar.streamlit.app/)

 ## 📌 Pinned Repositories